 Annual Distributions.
-For most components of the Highway Program, the authorization acts set the distribution of spending authority among states.
-The primary methods used to distribute authorized federal highway revenues are "apportionment" and "allocation:"
+For most components of the FAHP, the authorization acts set the distribution of spending authority among states.
+The primary methods used to distribute authorized federal highway revenues are "apportionment" and "allocation":

 - Apportionments.
-The contract authority created by authorization acts such as TEA-21 or SAFETEA-LU is distributed annually among the 50 states, the District of Columbia, and Puerto Rico using a process called apportionment of revenues.
+The contract authority created by authorization acts such as SAFETEA-LU is distributed annually among the 50 states, the District of Columbia, and Puerto Rico using a process called apportionment of revenues.
 Apportionments indicate the maximum amount of contract authority that each state can expend for eligible projects in specific programs.
-For each Federal Fiscal Year, the FHWA has responsibility for apportioning authorized funding for the various programs among the states according to formulas established in the authorizing statute.
-Annual apportionments are generally made on the first day of the Federal Fiscal Year, which is October 1. - Allocations.
+For each FFY, the FHWA has responsibility for apportioning authorized funding for the various programs among the states according to formulas established in the authorizing statute.
+Annual apportionments are generally made on the first day of the FFY, which is October 1. - Allocations.
 While most highway revenues are distributed to states through apportionments, some funding categories do not contain legislatively-mandated apportionment formulas.
-Distribution of revenues where there are no statutory formulas is called "allocation" or "discretionary allocation."
-In most cases, allocated federal funding is divided among states using criteria determined administratively by US DOT or as provided in a statute, often through competitive grant procedures.
+Distribution of revenues where there are no statutory formulas is called "allocation" or "discretionary allocation".
+In most cases, allocated federal funding is divided among states using criteria determined administratively by the federal Department of Transportation or as provided in a statute, often through competitive grant procedures.

-Apportionment formulas historically have been designed to ensure distribution of federal revenues among states according to program needs, but also increasingly are intended to provide states a share of total HTF expenditures relatively close to their payments into the HTF.
-In addition to the apportionment formulas described above, ISTEA, TEA-21 and SAFETEA-LU included equity provisions designed to help states achieve a better ratio of payments from the HTF to payments into the HTF and a hold harmless rule to assure that no state would suffer a dramatic decline from one year to the next in its federal-aid appointment.
+Apportionment formulas have been designed historically to ensure distribution of federal revenues among states according to program needs, but are also increasingly intended to provide states a share of total HTF expenditures relatively close to their payments into the HTF.